Last Updated Aug 1 2019

 There is a wide-variety of custom map makers for Google Maps.
 Some are sophisticated but hard to use.
 Some are easy to use but hard to customize.
 Others are designed for very specific use cases.

-Over the last few weeks I've done a deep dive on the most popular map makers to understand their strengths and weaknesses— what I discovered is that there is no best map maker, instead the best map maker is one that suits your needs.
+I'm actually the co-founder of Atlist— one of the map makers included in this list.
+This article is the result of research I did on the most popular map makers— what I discovered is that there is no best map maker, instead the best map maker is one that suits your needs.

 Simple but basic way to build custom maps.Atlist Maps